-F-1 Complete the spreadsheet entitled 'Third country sales' within the Hot Rolled Plate Steel Exporter Questionnaire - Taiwan, Japan, Indonesia & Korea' - accompanying spreadsheet provided alongside this questionnaire.
+Complete the worksheet titled 'Third Country Sales' within the 'Galvanised Steel - exporter questionnaire supporting data' spreadsheet provided alongside this questionnaire.

-This spreadsheet is to list all export sales of like goods (i.e. transaction by transaction) to countries other than Australia in the investigation period (do not include non-GUC items).
+This worksheet should list all export sales of like goods (i.e. transaction by transaction) to countries other than Australia in the investigation period.
+Do not include non-goods items.

-Provide the completed spreadsheet in electronic format on CD-ROM (or via email) with your response.
+Provide the completed worksheet in electronic format via email (or on CD-ROM) with your response.
 If formulas are used to calculate the field within this sheet, please ensure they remain included in the submitted version.

-The below table provides information as to what is meant by each column heading within the spreadsheet.
+The table below provides information as to what is meant by each column heading within the worksheet.

-Column heading Explanation Country Name of the country that you exported like goods to over the investigation period.
-Number of The number of different customers that your customers company has sold like goods to in the third country over the investigation period.
-Level of trade The level of trade that you export like goods to in the third country.
-Model/grade/type Commercial model/grade or type Thickness (mm) Thickness measured in millimetres of the steel plate Width (mm) Width measured in millimetres of the steel plate Length (mm) Length of the steel plate Trimmed edge or Identify if the edges of the steel plate are untrimmed edge trimmed or untrimmed Grade Identify the grade of the steel plate, e.g. 250/350/450 MPA Prime or non- Identify if the steel plate is prime product or prime non-prime Standard Identify the standard that the steel plate has been produced to (e.g. Australian Standard, Japanese Standard, British Standard) Quantity Indicate quantity, in units, exported to the third country over the investigation period.
-Unit of quantity Show unit of quantity e.g. kg Value of sales Show net sales value to all customers in third country over the investigation period

-Currency Currency in which you have expressed data in column SALES Payment terms Typical payment terms with customer(s) in the country e.g. 60 days=60 etc Shipment terms Typical shipment terms to customers in the third country e.g. CIF, FOB, ex-factory, DDP etc.
+COLUMN HEADING EXPLANATION Country Name of the country that you exported like goods to over the investigation period Number of customers The number of different customers that your company has sold like goods to in the third country over the investigation period Level of trade The level of trade that you export like goods to in the third country Quantity Indicate quantity, in units, exported to the third country over the investigation period Unit of quantity Show unit of quantity, for example kilograms Value of sales Show net sales value to all customers in the third country over the investigation period Currency Currency in which you have expressed data in column SALES Payment terms Typical payment terms with customer(s) in the third country, for example 60 days = 60 etc Shipment terms Typical shipment terms to customers in the third country, for example CIF, FOB, ex-factory, DDP etc